WISP for Small Tax Firms: 2026 Compliance Guide

 Access control procedures ensure employees can only reach the information necessary for their specific job functions.
 Document your process for granting system access when employees join—what training must be completed before access is granted, who must approve access requests, and how you verify that permissions remain appropriate for each role over time.

 Termination procedures deserve equal attention in your WISP.
-Revoke all system access immediately when employees leave, collect physical credentials, change any shared passwords the departing employee knew, and review recent access logs for unusual activity before closing the investigation.
-Access control gaps left open after employee departures are a documented source of data breaches at professional services firms of every size.
+Revoke all system access on the employee's last day, collect physical credentials and devices, change any shared passwords the departing employee knew, and review recent access logs for unusual activity.
+Your WISP should define who performs each step and the timeline for completion—not just that it happens, but how.

 Technical Safeguards: The Technology Controls Your WISP Must Document